gvergnaud/ts-pattern/README.md

   - **Required**
   - The pattern your input must match for the handler to be called.
   - [See all valid patterns bellow](#patterns)
+  - If you provide several patterns before providing the `handler`, the `with` clause will match if one of the patterns matches.
 - `when: (value: TInput) => unknown`
   - Optional
   - Additional condition the input must satisfy for the handler to be called.